Skip to content

 Connecting a Scope to an Instance Lifetime

-A common pattern is to tie a scope's lifetime to a Roblox instance using __CLEAN:
+A common pattern ties a scope's lifetime to a Roblox instance with the _CLEAN directive, so destroying the instance destroys the scope:

 luau